Consent fast-track approvals

 The Fast-track Approvals Act 2024 (FTAA) is a new approval process for a range of infrastructure, housing and development projects with significant regional or national benefits.
 It is an alternative process to consenting under the Resource Management Act 1991 (RMA).

-The Environmental Protection Authority and the Ministry for the Environment administer the applications under the FTAA.
+The Environmental Protection Authority (EPA) and the Ministry for the Environment administer the applications under the FTAA.
 Other regulatory bodies are also given the opportunity to input into the process, including regional councils like ours.

 Fast-track application pathways